This guide demonstrates changing which part of an image is visible in an Editor.

 Command

-that moves/zooms/rotates the viewport.Command
+that moves/zooms/rotates the canvas.Command

 .Viewport.transformBy